Jherrera1234/Music-Search/README.md

 ## Project Description

 This project will be able to have a user search up an artist and see their top tracks and albums.
+It will have the approiate images to accompany the album and tracks as well.

 ## API and Data Sample
 ```